 On November 20, 2023, OSFI proposed revising Guideline E-23 so that it applies to all analytical models used by FRFIs and federally regulated private pension plans.
-Guideline E-23 incorporates input received during public consultations undertaken in May 2022, and it now also includes models used for non-financial risks such as climate, cyber and tech and digital innovation risk.
+The proposed Guideline E-23 now also includes models used for non-financial risks such as climate, cyber and tech and digital innovation risk.
 OSFI recognizes that federally regulated insurers, including the Company, heavily rely on models to support their decision-making and is proposing to extend the applicability of Guideline E-23 to include this industry as well.
 The extended consultation period ended in March 2024, with the final revised guideline set to take effect in July 2025.
 The Company is currently evaluating the impact of Guideline E-23 on its business and operations.